uptrain-ai/uptrain/README.md

 <img width="1088" alt="Interactive Dashboards" src="https://github.com/uptrain-ai/uptrain/assets/36454110/eb1c8239-dd99-4e66-ba8a-cbaee2beec10">

 UpTrain Dashboard is a web-based interface that runs on your **local machine**.
-You can use the dashboard to evaluate your LLM applications, view the results, and perform root cause analysis.
+You can use the dashboard to evaluate your LLM applications, view the results, and perform a root cause analysis.

 <img width="1088" alt="Data Security" src="https://github.com/uptrain-ai/uptrain/assets/43818888/7b737bfc-b061-4f87-b51e-5bad67879332">